-Alcoholic beverages, such as beer, wine and spirits, have been enjoyed by people throughout recorded history, and today is no different.
-For some, a single drink may add enjoyment to a meal, but the key to potential health benefits has always been moderation.
+Alcoholic beverages, such as wine, beer and spirits, have been enjoyed by people throughout history and they remain a popular choice.
+A single drink may add enjoyment to a meal but the key to gaining any potential health benefits comes from moderation.

-The actual serving size for an alcoholic beverage depends on the type of drink:
+The serving size for an alcoholic beverage depends on the type of drink:

-If you choose to drink alcoholic beverages, always do so responsibly.
-If you're thirsty, start with a nonalcoholic drink, then drink an alcoholic beverage slowly.
+If you are of legal age and choose to drink alcoholic beverages, always do so responsibly.
+If you're thirsty, start with a nonalcoholic drink first.
+Drink alcoholic beverages slowly.
 Eating helps slow the absorption of alcohol, so don't drink on an empty stomach.

-To learn more about drinking responsibly and eating right, consult a registered dietitian nutritionist.
+To learn more about drinking responsibly and eating well, consult a registered dietitian nutritionist.